JBowers0921/configure-ad/README.md

 <br />
 <p>
 <p>
 7. Finally, In order to create additional users and log in with one of the created users: Log into DC-1 as "jane_admin".
-Go to the Windows start icon and search for POWERSHELL_ise.
+Go to the Windows start icon and search for ADMINISTRATOR wINDOWS POWERSHELL_ise.
 Click on it and open as AN ADMIN.
-Open a new file by clicking on the first document icon under the word "file" on Windows Powershell ISE window.
+Open a new file by clicking on the first document icon under the word "file" on Administrator Windows Powershell ISE window.
 </p>
 <br />
 <br />